Shankar-Aditya-OSS/Leaf-Disease-Detection-using-Machine-Learning/README.md

 10.The database is used in this project to display the description for the disease and also suggest a cure for that.

-11.Clicking on "Show Info" button i will pop up another window,
+11.Clicking on "Show Info" button it will pop up another window,

 ![Output 3](Output2.png)

 12.In the same window there is an URL provided, for more info on the disease, it's a clickable link.

 13.Eveything displayed in the above window is retrived from the database

+Database:

 ![Database](Database.png)